ZeroStride/LighthouseIntegrationTest/README.markdown

 When Uttu sees a to do message in a diff it should make a ticket.

 ## OH NOEZ
 Some developer made some changes in a feature branch.
+Unfortunately these changes kind of stink, so this branch won't get merged in.